balasuar/slate/source/includes/_soapgettaxhistory.md

 Input for GetTaxHistory indicating the document for which history should be retrieved.
 The request must specify all of CompanyCode, DocCode, and DocType in order to uniquely identify the document.

 **CompanyCode:** string [25], *required*
-Gets or sets the client application company reference code.
+The client application company reference code.

 **DocCode:** string [50], *required*
 Gets or sets the Document Code, i.e. the internal reference code used by the client application.